tocirml/array-to-tree/README.md

 ## SOLUTION

 The challenge presented 3 problems.
-A skeleton app was presented as an option, in order to updated it with the solutions for the problems.
+A skeleton app was presented as an option, in order to update it with the solutions for the problems.
 This option was taken.

 Reasons:

 - It presented a good challenge since the app was started with Typescript and Mobx, both technologies that I was not much familiar with, specially Mobx.
-So learning somehitng new and having the chance to experiment wih it is always good for growing up as developer.
+So learning somethitng new and having the chance to experiment with it is always good for growing up as developer.
 - It always presents a challenge to start working on an app with code from someone else.
 Learning by checking others code is always a good method.
 - Typescript is something I'm very interested in, so I took the chance to learn more about it.